mrocklin/blog/_posts/work/2014-02-25-Multiple-Dispatch.md

 {% endhighlight %}

 What output do we expect, `1` or `2`?
 In this case we have defined a set of implementations that contain an *ambiguity*.
-Arguments of the type (`float`, `float`) don't know exactly which version of `f` they should use.
+Due to inheritance both type signatures `(object, float)` and `(float, object)` satisfy our argument types, `(float, float)` equally well.
+It's ambiguous which implementation of `f` we is most valid.
 In large projects that depend on multiple dispatch, this behavior can create bugs that are difficult to track down.

 Fortunately, we detect this problem statically at function definition time.
 Inheritance of each of the type inputs induces a graph on all of the signatures.
-By looking for uncovered cycles within this graph we can identify ambiguous collections of signatures and report them *before the code is ever run*.
-We can even suggest new signatures that the user should implement:
+By looking for uncovered cycles within this graph we can identify ambiguous collections of signatures and report them *before the code is run*.
+We can suggest new signatures to cover the ambiguity:

     >>> @dispatch(float, object)
     ... def f(x, y):